Jacobjeevan/Reddit-Upvote-Predictor/README.md

 ## Step 3: Setup Praw.ini

-Create a developer app on reddit, get the client_id, client_secret and replace them in praw.ini file.
+> Create a developer app on reddit, get the client_id, client_secret and replace them in praw.ini file.
 Also replace username and password fields with respective credentials.

 ## Step 4: Run fetch_dataset.py

-Run fetch_dataset.py to scrape and save relevant information from user input subreddit.
+> Run fetch_dataset.py to scrape and save relevant information from user input subreddit.

 ## Step 5: Run preprocess_dataset.py

-Run preprocess_dataset.py to preprocess and clean the scraped data for training the models.
+> Run preprocess_dataset.py to preprocess and clean the scraped data for training the models.

-## Step 6:
+## Step 6: Run notebooks

-Run the notebooks under respective folder to run the models.
+> Run the notebooks under src/reports folder to run the models.
 Current work also includes converting the models into scripts for future use.